 APPRENTICESHIP PROBATIONARY PERIOD

 There is a ninety-day (90-day) probationary period for all apprentices.
 The Apprenticeship Committee, Administrator and instructors will decide during the probationary period whether or not the candidate is fulfilling his/her obligations as an apprentice.
 If the candidate has missed three (3) seminar classes during this period, or if he/she has gotten numerous unfavorable reports from Charge Scenic Artists or seminar instructors, this would be cause for being dropped from the program.
-Should the Committee decide that a candidate is dropped from the program, the apprentice would be refunded the first installment of their initiation fee.
+Should the Committee decide that a candidate is dropped from the program, the apprentice would be refunded the first installment of their program fee.